jineshpm86/myportfolio/README.md

-## Jinesh Meisheri
+## Portfolio

-Experienced Product Manager with a demonstrated history of working in the retail industry.
+I am an experienced Product Manager with a demonstrated history of working in the retail industry.
 Skilled in Software Requirements, Automated Software Testing, Web Services API, and Management.
 Strong media and communication professional with a Master of Business Administration - from University of Minnesota - Carlson School of Management.

 ### Markdown